Next Application Windows: How to Find Intake Dates by Trade + Region (WI)

 - Search: “{TRADE} apprenticeship Portage County”

-- Call sponsors if dates aren’t posted (common)
+- Call sponsors directly if dates are not posted

 - Search: “{TRADE} apprenticeship Eau Claire”

-- Confirm intake windows and testing requirements directly
+- Verify counties served and actual testing requirements

 - Search: “{TRADE} apprenticeship Rhinelander”

-- Ask the sponsor what the nearest active region is
+- Ask what the nearest active region is if your local area is sparse

 Why People Miss Windows